-Always calibrate a touch probe in the following cases:

-- Commissioning

-- Stylus breakage

-- Stylus exchange

-- Change in the probe feed rate

-- Irregularities caused, for example, when the machine heats up

-- Change of active tool axis

-When you press the OK soft key after calibration, the calibration values are applied to the active touch probe.
+⇒ Always calibrate a touch probe in the following cases: Commissioning Stylus breakage Stylus exchange Change in the probe feed rate Irregularities caused for example, when the Irregularities caused, for example, when the machine heats up Change of active tool axis When you press the OK soft key after calibration, the calibration values are applied to the active touch probe.
 The updated tool data become effective immediately, and a new tool call is not necessary.